 Q: Can I clean my septic tank myself?

 A: It is not recommended to clean your septic tank yourself.
-Hiring a professional cesspool and septic service provider with the equipment and expertise to safely and effectively clean a septic tank is best.
+Hiring a professional cesspool and septic service provider with the equipment and expertise to clean a septic tank safely and effectively is best.